Legal & Mandates

 Other Uses of Information

-Other uses of your member information including personal and financial data collected by CareFirst are required or permitted by law.
+Other uses of member's information including personal and financial data collected by CareFirst are required or permitted by law.
 We will continue our commitment to keep your personal, financial and medical information private and secure.
-The Notice of Privacy Practices explains how your information is used and disclosed.
+The Notice of Privacy Practices explains how member's information is used and disclosed.